dotnet/docs-aspire/docs/fundamentals/dashboard/standalone.md

 Apps send telemetry to the dashboard using [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/specs/otlp/).
 The dashboard must expose a port for receiving OpenTelemetry data, and apps are configured to send data to that address.

-The Docker command show earlier to [start the dashboard](#start-the-dashboard) configured the container to receive OpenTelemetry data on port `4317`.
+A Docker command was shown earlier to [start the dashboard](#start-the-dashboard).
+It configured the container to receive OpenTelemetry data on port `4317`.
 The OTLP endpoint's full address is `http://localhost:4317`.

 ### Configure OpenTelemetry SDK